 Overview of South Carolina Taxes

 South Carolina has a progressive income tax system.
-Tax rates cover a wide spectrum with the top rate being the 13th highest nationwide and the bottom rate being the country’s lowest.
+Tax rates cover a wide spectrum with a top rate of 7% and a bottom rate of 0%.

 This calculator reflects the 2018 federal withholding tax changes.

 Click here to learn more about how the Trump Tax Plan will affect you.

 |Take Home Salary||--%||$--|

 Jennifer Mansfield, CPA, JD/LLM-Tax, is a Certified Public Accountant with more than 30 years of experience providing tax advice.
 SmartAsset’s tax expert has a degree in Accounting and Business/Management from the University of Wyoming, as well as both a Masters in Tax Laws and a Juris Doctorate from Georgetown University Law Center.
 Jennifer has mostly worked in public accounting firms, including Ernst & Young and Deloitte.
 She is passionate about helping provide people and businesses with valuable accounting and tax advice to allow them to prosper financially.
 Jennifer lives in Arizona and was recently named to the Greater Tucson Leadership Program.